-What is ACAS
+What is Acas?

-Services offered by ACAS
+Services offered by Acas

-There are three main ways of solving a dispute with ACAS.
+There are three main ways of solving a dispute with Acas.
 They are:

 The goal of conciliation is to help both sides reach a mutually acceptable agreement.

-It will often involve:
+It often involves:

-Establishing the issues being disputed;
+- establishing the issues being disputed;

-Meeting both parties in private to discuss matters;
+- meeting both parties in private to discuss matters;

-Getting both parties together to discuss matters; and
+- getting both parties together to discuss matters; and

-Rebuilding the relationship between the parties.
+- rebuilding the relationship between the parties.

-Any settlements made through ACAS will be legally binding.
+Any settlements made through Acas will be legally binding.

 Arbitration differs from conciliation in that both parties agree beforehand to allow a third party to decide the result of a dispute and make an award if necessary.